aaronpkelly/aaronpkelly.github.io/_posts/Blocking ads and unwanted internet traffic.md

 ```

 # NextDNS
 I tell the Pi-hole to use nextdns.io as a DNS provider.
 I also use NextDNS's technology and additional blocklists there too.
-It may be overkill, but I really hate ads.
+It may be overkill, but, as I said - I really hate ads :)

 ## Using NextDNS's DNS service without installing their service/daemon